DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 If you are already a qualified teacher, you do not need to retrain to teach in England.
 However, you will need:

-* to apply for English 'qualified teacher status', or be able to demonstrate strong non-UK qualifications and experience
+* to apply for English qualified teacher status, or be able to demonstrate strong non-UK qualifications and experience
 * a high standard of written and spoken English
 * to pass criminal and professional safeguarding checks (these will be organised by your employer)
 * [a visa or immigration status allowing you to work in the UK](/non-uk-teachers/visas-for-non-uk-teachers)